 Florida-based realtor Kenny Rushing has a number of audacious ads to attract clients.
 He not only corners the niche market of rundown homes, but through humor, catches the eye of upscale homeowners too.
 His tactics clearly must have some effect, given his 5K+ followers on Facebook, which is impressive for a solo realtor.

-Realtors are known to pass around sports flyers, keychains, paper fans and other goodies that carry their name.
+Realtors are known to pass around sports flyers, keychains, paper fans, and other goodies that carry their name.
 But can openers?
 This is a first for me.
-Traced back to Elizabeth Corbin of El Paso, Texas, the can opener features a tagline just lame enough to be awesome: “I can open the world of real estate for you, your friends and your family.”
+Traced back to Elizabeth Corbin of El Paso, Texas, the can opener features a tagline that might cause a few groans but also some laughs: “I can open the world of real estate for you, your friends, and your family.”
 If the way this image has spread along social media is any indication, it clearly helped her generate some buzz.